daneb/blog/_sermons/romans-eight.md

 - It's actually just living in a corrupt world, where millions and billions of lives relate and inter-twine, and sometimes things just go wrong.
 - Paul's answer, all things work together for good.

-## The Conclusion: Call To Action
-After all that the reader, now saved and ask the ultimate question, yes sin is defeated, yes I have a new walk in the Spirit, yes I have a new identity, yes I have hope, yes the Holy Spirit will intercede on my behalf, but Paul, if I get these wrong, if I mess up my walk, and sometimes choose the broad way, will God still love me?
-Will my father still care?
-What of our relqationship?
-What of his love?

-Paul responds with something that can only be considered one of the greatest and most beautiful literary pieces,
-> READ v31-39

-### Extra
-#### What does it mean when "For" is used at start of a sentence?
-1. Reason or explanation: When "for" is used to indicate a reason or explanation, it introduces the purpose or cause behind an action or situation.
-For example:
- - "For that reason, I cannot attend the meeting."
- - "For your own safety, please wear a helmet."
-2. Connecting ideas: "For" can also be used to connect ideas and provide additional information or support for a previous statement.
-In this case, it functions as a coordinating conjunction.
-For example:
- - "I enjoy hiking, for it allows me to connect with nature."
- - "She studied diligently, for she wanted to excel in her exams."